So, What Is Eye Herpes?

 While eye herpes usually affects only one eye, it's not uncommon for both eyes to be infected.

 Left untreated, eye herpes can cause corneal ulcers and scarring, which may lead to permanent vision loss and even blindness.
-If you suspect you have eye herpes, please contact Mississauga Vision Centre in Mississauga as soon as possible to prevent further complications.
+If you suspect you have eye herpes, please contact Mississauga Vision Centre and Brampton Vision Centre in Mississauga & Brampton as soon as possible to prevent further complications.

 What Causes Eye Herpes Flare-Ups?